The question that is likely high in every pastor’s mind right now is: “Should my church obey or disobey the COVID-19 gathering restrictions?”

 Four Response Options

-There are four main ways to respond to the gathering restrictions.
+There are four main ways to respond to the governing authorities that apply to any situation.
 They are:

-- Consult or advocate with the appropriate authorities.
+- Consult with the appropriate authorities when they are agreeable to discussion.

-- Challenge the restrictions with either a legal challenge or a protest.
+- Challenge the authorities when they are not agreeable to discussion with either a protest or a legal challenge.

 The real choice is between Comply and Disobey.
 The other two options are intermediate steps that can be taken in addition to the choice to comply or disobey.